1. K-State home

 Welcome

-Banner: Thyroid follicular epithelial cells can be cultured to organize as both confluent monolayers and as cysts.
-Plane of focus is at the level of the monolayer; a single, detached cyst floats above and out of focus.
+Banner shows cultured thyroid follicular epithelial cells, organized as both a confluent monolayer and as a cyst.
+The plane of focus is at the level of the monolayer; a single, detached cyst floats above and out of focus.